Blog Legally: 5 Legal Pages Your Website MUST Have

 Your Privacy Policy page must contain:

-- What methods do you use to collect such data (i.e. Google Analytics, Ad Networks, email list sign-up forms, etc)
+- Which methods do you use to collect such data (i.e. Google Analytics, Ad Networks, email list sign-up forms, etc.)

-- Who do you share this data with and why (i.e. Paypal or Stripe, if you use a third-party payment gateway on your website)
+- Who do you share this data with and why (i.e. Paypal or Stripe, if you use a third-party payment gateway on your website, etc.)

 2. Terms & Conditions of Use

-The Terms & Condition page is there to protect you, your intellectual property and the rules you set for your site.
+The Terms & Conditions page is there to protect you, your intellectual property, and the rules you set for your site.

 - Your intellectual property rights